Sarum College logo

 Home News Lock-Down Poetry: Five Songs – a Holy Week Sequence

-Contribution to our poetry series on the Sarum College Blog, by Mark Pryce
+A contribution to Sarum’s lockdown poetry series by Mark Pryce

 ‘Five Songs – a Holy Week Sequence’ – is made up of poems which emerged during the pascal season when there was a rare stillness, particularly at night – fewer cars, no aeroplanes – and skies clear of pollution to reveal an extraordinary ‘pink moon’, bright stars and sometimes the distinctive rushing of the clouds.